Final Destination (film): Critical response

-Review aggregation website Rotten Tomatoes reported 50% of critics gave the film positive write-ups based on 163 reviews, with an average rating of 5.3 out of 10.
+Review aggregation website Rotten Tomatoes reported 51% of critics gave the film positive write-ups based on 164 reviews.
 The site's critics' consensus states, "Despite a panel of X-Files alums at the helm and a promising premise, flighty performances and poor execution keep Final Destination from ever taking off."
 On Metacritic, the film has a weighted average score of 39 out of 100 based on reviews from 28 critics, indicating "generally unfavorable" reviews.
 On June 14, 2010, Nick Hyman of Metacritic included Final Destination in the website's editorial 15 Movies the Critics Got Wrong, noting that "the elaborate suspense/action set pieces from the first two films are more impressive than most".
 Audiences polled by CinemaScore gave the film an average grade of B− on an A+ to F scale.

 On the negative side, Stephen Holden of The New York Times said that "even by the crude standards of teenage horror, Final Destination is dramatically flat".
 Kevin Maynard of Mr. Showbiz described the film as "crude and witless".
 Rita Kempley of The Washington Post wrote that "your own final destination just might be the box office, to demand your money back".

 Jay Carr of The Boston Globe commented that it "starts by cheating death and ends by cheating us".
 Lisa Alspector of the Chicago Reader described the film as "disturbing—if less sophisticated than the best SF (science fiction)-horror TV".
 Luke Thompson of the Dallas Observer found it "a waste of a decent premise"; Ernest Hardy of LA Weekly said that the film "fails because it takes itself both too seriously and not seriously enough".
 Barbara Shulgasser of the Chicago Tribune said that it "met the low standards of a mediocre TV movie".
 Walter Addiego of the San Francisco Examiner thought it was "stupid, silly and gory".